sosiristseng/sosiristseng.github.io/docs/linux/tips/cpu-freq.md

 ## cpufrequtils

-You can install the tool `cpufrequtils`
+You can also install the tool `cpufrequtils`

 ```bash
 sudo apt install cpufrequtils
 ```

-Set maximum CPU frequency
+Set the maximum CPU frequency

 ```bash
 sudo cpufreq-set -u 4Ghz